Updated: Mar 6

 By Nandor Szotak - May 25th 2020

-Sometimes I just sit down in front of the computer, log in to my Gaia account, open the topographic map and start looking for new possible ridges to climb.
+Sometimes I just sit down in front of the computer, log in to my Gaia account, open the topographic map, and start looking for new possible ridges to climb.
 That's how I found this ridge which runs almost parallel with Kapalama Ridge and the Pali Highway.
-Usually when I find an interesting, possibly doable ridge, I start looking for write ups, old blogs, to see if anybody did that actual route.
+Usually, when I find an interesting, possibly doable ridge, I start looking for write-ups, and old blogs, to see if anybody did that actual route.
 That's what I did when I decided to try and hike Mo'ole Ridge, but with not much luck.

 One day I asked Steve if he would like to come with me to clear the first section of the hike to basically scout it.
-To my surprise, he was exactly on the start of the same route a week before, so he was very excited to tag along.
+To my surprise, he was exactly at the start of the same route a week before, so he was very excited to tag along.
 I contacted Scott, who loves clearing new trails, and he joined us too.
-Meantime Scott found some older articles from the 90's about couple HTMC hikers who partially finished the ridge, but bailed out way before reaching Lanihuli.
+Meantime Scott found some older articles from the 90s about a couple of HTMC hikers who partially finished the ridge, but bailed out way before reaching Lanihuli.

-Our clearing day went pretty good.
-We cleared the first section, all the way up to this nice flat, tree covered spot on the top of the ridge.
-The trail is ready to be used for a next adventure!
+Our clearing day went pretty well.
+We cleared the first section, all the way up to this nice flat, tree-covered spot on the top of the ridge.
+The trail is ready to be used for the next adventure!

-Fast forward to the actual hiking day, I found myself working on Memorial Day, but finished super early, so I contacted Steve if he wants to go for Mo'ole Ridge.
+Fast forward to the actual hiking day, I found myself working on Memorial Day but finished super early, so I contacted Steve if he wants to go to Mo'ole Ridge.
 I convinced Krissy to join us too, and by noon we were ready to roll in Nu'uanu.

 The views were still pretty awesome!

-We managed pretty quick to climb down, and after retracted our webbing we continued up the ridge.
+We managed pretty quickly to climb down, and after retracting our webbing we continued up the ridge.

 Ohh yeah, that drop was so much worst than the 1st one.

 It was all crumbly rocks, overgrown with vegetation.
-Wherever I put my feet, was just falling apart....
+Wherever I put my feet, were just falling apart...

 Took a little longer than the first down climb, but all of us made it down safely.

-At this point we were still excited, but we already knew that the trail is going to be more rough than what we expected.
+At this point, we were still excited, but we already knew that the trail is going to be rougher than we expected.

-Shortly we arrived to this huge landslide area.
+Shortly we arrived at this huge landslide area.
 Traversing it was a bit tricky because we had to stay on the edge, balancing through the side of the landslides without falling.